 As you can see, there are countless apps like slack that you can choose from if Slack just isn’t for you.
 There’s no one-size-fits-all software out there.
 Everyone has different needs and each platform has its own set of features, so it comes down to finding the puzzle piece that fits.

-If you enjoyed this article then be sure to share it with a friend or two so that they don’t have to struggle with the transition from office-based to remote work.
-In times like these, we have to stick together and help one another through the hard periods.
+If you enjoyed this article then be sure to share it with a friend or two.
+With these Slack alternatives, they won’t have to struggle with the transition from office-based to remote work.

 That’s all for now and happy chatting, everyone!